Witold Karaś

-Witold Józef Karaś (born 20 October 1951) is a Polish former football manager and former player, who played as a forward.
+Witold Józef Karaś (born 20 October 1951) is a Polish former professional football manager and player who played as a forward.

 Career

-He started his career with Zenit Nisko in 1964, and played two matches for the Polish national team – both against Haiti in 1974.
+Karaś started his career with Zenit Nisko in 1964, and played two matches for the Poland national team – both against Haiti in 1974.
 After leaving Nisko, he played for Stal Mielec in the Ekstraklasa and then had a stint in Austria.
 He managed Stal Mielec for two spells.

 On 14 July 2007, he won the Polish Junior Championships (Mistrzostwo Polski Juniorów Młodszych) as a coach of Stal Mielec.